Present Continuous

 I'm wearing a sweet perfume.

-Actions That Are Planned for the Future
+Actions Planned for the Future

 We can use the present continuous tense to talk about an action or event in the future, which has already been planned.
-Whenever there is a firm plan, or the decision has been made in advance, you can use the present continuous tense.
+Whenever there is a fixed plan, or the decision has been made in advance, you can use the present continuous tense.
 For example:

 What are you doing next week?